 My Life in France by Julia Child

-This is another of those books about moving to France that’s hard to put down.
+This is another of those books set in France that’s hard to put down.
 Julia Child was an American who moved to France and learned how to cook, getting the inspiration for her world-famous cookbooks diving into the details of classic French cuisine.

 Suite Française by Irène Némirovsky